RummyCulture logo

 What is a joker?

 A Joker card is used to replace any other card to form a sequence or set.
-There are two types of Joker cards in Indian Rummy:
+There are two types of Joker cards in Indian Rummy, printed joker and the wild joker.

 It’s the card that has a Joker printed on it and plays an important role in forming sets or sequences in the game.